-Acute headache attributed to trauma or injury to the head and/or neck is defined by the International Headache Society (ICHD 3 beta) as a headache occurring within 7 days of a head or neck trauma or within 7 days of being able to report pain after the injury but lasting less than 3 months1.
-After 3 months, it is called persistent Post-traumatic Headache1.
+Acute headache attributed to trauma or injury to the head and/or neck is defined by the International Headache Society (ICHD 3) as a headache occurring within 7 days of a head or neck trauma, within 7 days after regaining consciousness, and/or within 7 days of being able to report pain after the injury but lasting less than 3 months.
+After 3 months, it is referred to as a Persistent Post-traumatic Headache.1

-Post Traumatic Headache (PTH) is the most common symptom of concussion, often as a result of sports injury, falls or motor vehicle accidents.
+Post Traumatic Headache (PTH) is the most common symptom of concussion, often a result of a sport injury, fall, blunt trauma or motor vehicle collision.
 Biomechanical forces imparted to the brain can also be transmitted to the cervical spine resulting in a whiplash-type injury and cervicogenic headaches that are mediated by a combination of local inflammation, central sensitization, and sensory and autonomic pathway dysfunction.
+Nerve entrapment may also result from trauma and cause pain.

 Epidemiology including risk factors and primary prevention